 Gabe laughed.
 "I am an angel, I know everyone's name."

 Phina gave Gabe an accusing squint.
 "But you were watching me."

 "That's because you're special Phina."
 He was as relaxed as the beginning of the conversation, his grin still plastered on his face.

 "How?
-And why am I even here?"
+And why am I even here?
+Why does my head hurt around demons and angels?"
 Phina was getting angry.
 Her voice had risen and Gabe's grin had increased in size.

 "I think they're waiting for you."
 He gestured his head and Phina turned around to find her whole table staring at her.
 When she turned back, Gabe was gone and in his place stood a lamp.

 When she arrived back at the table, her mother was the first to speak.
 "Who were you talking to?"
 She frowned.

 "Just someone."
 Phina smiled and turned to Dmitri, who was also frowning.

 His voice had an accusing tone.
 "Who, Larry the Lamp?"
 Only now did Phina realise that it was only her who saw Gabe.
 She had to think hard to cover this one up.

 Instead, she just shrugged her shoulders.
 "I'll tell you later."